Chef Gus blog pages

 2. Has Pittsburgh fixed its pass defense?

-Green Bay Packers quarterback Aaron Rodgers carving up the secondary for 304 yards and three touchdowns in Super Bowl XLV.
+The last memory Steelers fans have of their defense is Green Bay Packers quarterback Aaron Rodgers carving up the secondary for 304 yards and three touchdowns in Super Bowl XLV.
 Since then, Pittsburgh hasn't made any significant additions to the secondary, leaving many to wonder whether this problem is fixed.

 Because Pittsburgh is fielding the same players in the secondary, it's difficult to imagine the pass defense being better than it was last season.
-The Steelers re-signed veteran corners Taylor and
+The Steelers re-signed veteran corners Taylor and William Gay and drafted rookies Curtis Brown and Cortez Allen.

 "You can't worry about what people think outside the locker room, because we've been so successful on the field," Taylor said of the criticism.
 "So it really doesn’t matter.
 Everybody has their own opinion.
 It comes with the territory."